 \section{Abstract}

-There are precisely two unique tight projective 5-designs, one constructed from the short vectors of the Leech lattice and the other corresponding to a generalized hexagon structure in the octonion projective plane.
-This paper describes a new connection between these two projective 5-designs---a common construction using octonions.
-A set of well chosen octonion involutionary matrices acts on a three-dimensional octonion vector space to produce the first 5-design and these same matrices act on the octonion projective plane to produce the second 5-design.
-This result draws on the octonion construction of the Leech lattice due to Robert Wilson and provides a new link between the generalized hexagon GH(2,8) and the Leech lattice.
+In addition to the vertices of the regular hexagon and icosahedron, there are precisely two strictly projective tight 5-designs: one constructed from the short vectors of the Leech lattice and the other corresponding to a generalized hexagon structure in the octonion projective plane.
+This paper describes a new connection between these two strictly projective tight 5-designs---a common construction using octonions.
+Certain octonion involutionary matrices act on a three-dimensional octonion vector space to produce the first 5-design and these same matrices act on the octonion projective plane to produce the second 5-design.
+This result uses the octonion construction of the Leech lattice due to Robert Wilson and provides a new link between the generalized hexagon Gh(2,8) and the Leech lattice.